stuartlynn/LGBTHomelessness/README.md

 ================

-Civic Hack Day project to provide information about LBGT homeless resources in Chicago
+Civic Hack Day project to provide information about LGBT homeless resources in Chicago